unora-project/unora-project.github.io/docs/quests/circles/circle_1/find_the_mysterious_artifact.md

 !!! note ""

 To start this quest, you must come across an item called a "Mysterious Artifact".
-This item is found randomly, but can be found walking around in the Mileth Crypt floors.
-It's been reported this can be found on floors 3 and 4.
+This item is found randomly, but can be found walking around in Mileth Crypt (floors 3 and 4) or East Woodlands Path 2+.
+There are other zones as well, but have been where I've found them.

-Once you have the Mysterious Artifact, to proceed, you must join a [religion](../../../religion/overview.md).
+Once you have the Mysterious Artifact, to proceed, you must be level 41+ and must join a [religion](../../../religion/overview.md).
 Once you've joined one:

 !!! note ""